Skip to main content

 Hayley Verrico

-Strategic Member
+Strategic Partner Member

 I am a qualified social work practitioner and have a Post Graduate Degree in Management Studies.
 I have worked in adult social care for 30 years in a variety of roles spanning health and social care and therefore have a wide knowledge base.
 I have also contributed to the growth in caring for people in the community and have a passion and skill in identifying change that will make a difference to the residents that both health and community care serve.